Affiliate Professor of Chemistry

-Ph.D. students working on projects in the Goldberg group are trained in syntheses, characterization and mechanistic analysis using a variety of experimental, spectroscopic and analytical methods.
-These include the manipulation of air-sensitive compounds by Schlenk and vacuum line techniques, high field multinuclear NMR, IR and UV-visible spectrometry, mass spectrometry, and x-ray crystallography.
+Ph.D. students working on projects in the Goldberg group are trained in synthesis, characterization, and mechanistic analysis using a variety of experimental, spectroscopic and analytical methods.
+These include the manipulation of air-sensitive compounds by Schlenk and vacuum line techniques, high field multinuclear NMR, IR, and UV-visible spectroscopy, mass spectrometry, and X-ray crystallography.

 Denney, M. C.; Pons, V.; Hebden, T. J.; Heinekey, D. M., Goldberg, K. I. “Efficient Catalysis of Ammonia Borane Dehydrogenation.”
 J. Am.
 Chem.
 Soc.
 2006, 128, 12048-12049.